iskandar-rassulov/jvsp24-flcv/README.md

 # File Converter Web Application

-A simple and elegant web-based file conversion tool powered by Spring Boot and FFmpeg/LibreOffice.
+A simple web-based file conversion tool powered by Spring Boot and FFmpeg/LibreOffice.
 This application allows you to convert images, audio, video, and documents to various formats right from your browser.

 ![converterscreen1](https://github.com/user-attachments/assets/211ab2de-264d-43bf-9ba2-785ad9c2faa0)